tokenly/api-docs/sources/tokenly-music/includes/account/_02-register.md

 Registers a new username and password.

-This username must not exist in Tokenly Music or TokenPass.
-If the user already exists in TokenPass, use the <a href="#login">login</a> method instead.
+This username must not exist in Tokenly Music or Tokenpass.
+If the user already exists in Tokenpass, use the <a href="#login">login</a> method instead.

 ### HTTP Request